-1. Does It Have a Date Code or Microchip?
+1. Check the Date Code or Microchip

-How to Read a Date Code
+How to Read a Louis Vuitton Date Code

 Let’s take an example of my Mini Pochette (I bought this in a Louis Vuitton store).
 You can see the leather tab says “Made in France” – by the way, Louis Vuitton products can be made in either France, Spain, Italy, US, Germany or Switzerland and when it is made in US, they don’t stamp it as “Made in US”, rather they leave it blank so don’t worry even if your bag does not have “Made is” stamp.